Neha Marda: Other work

 On 1 July 2018, she founded an academy in Patna known as the Royal Opera House Academy(ROHA) that provides training in dance, drama and singing to performing arts enthusiasts.

 Neha Marda is popularly known as 'Gehna' for her role in the Balika Vadhu series.
 In an interview, Neha said, "she watched the CDs of Bandit Queen to get into the skin of her character Gehna in Balika Vadhu."

+Marda is the founder of Phitku, a deodorant brand which received an investment offer of ₹1.8 crore from judges of Shark Tank India season 5.

 Personal life

-On 10 February 2012, in Kolkata, she married Ayushman Agrawal, a Patna-based businessman, The couple have a daughter Anaya born in 2023.
+On 10 February 2012, in Kolkata, she married Ayushman Agrawal, a Patna-based businessman, The couple have a daughter born in 2023.